-How To Fix Thick Nail Polish
+How to Fix Thick Nail Polish

 If you do your own nails, you have probably ended up with an “off” bottle of polish—one that is just too thick to manage.
 Or, after several months, you might find that your favorite polish has morphed into a coagulated mess.
 It seems to happen more often with bargain brands than higher quality lacquers.
 However, even premium nail polishes can go from silky smooth to gloppy virtually overnight.

-Just keep these tips in mind and have a few emergency supplies on hand -- you’ll never again be caught off guard and will always be prepared to do battle with thick nail polish!
+Just keep these tips in mind and have a few emergency supplies on hand—you’ll never again be caught off guard and will always be prepared to do battle with thick nail polish!

-- Roll the bottle between you palms for a few minutes to warm up the polish.
+- Roll the bottle between your palms for a few minutes to warm up the polish.
 The heat from your hands may work to thin it out.

-If you must shake your polish, do so gently.
+- If you must shake your polish, do so gently.
 Air bubbles formed during vigorous shaking will remain trapped in the polish.
 This can lead to prematurely thick polish.

-Nail Polish Remover
+2. Add Nail Polish Remover

 Adding a few drops of nail polish remover will act to thin your polish temporarily and help out in a pinch.
 This tip is especially beneficial if you are using up the last little bit in a bottle before tossing it.

 The ingredients in nail polish remover react with polish to give you good short-term results.
 Be judicious when adding nail polish remover—you can end up with a runny result, rendering a new bottle of polish useless.